 It is important to note that failure to follow the sentencing conditions does not constitute an offense under CA Penal Code 166.
 For example, if you were placed on probation and failed a drug test, you should not be found in violation of a court order.

-However, suppose you were issued a stay-away order during a domestic violence case and were accused of contacting or attempting to contact the subject of the stay-away order.
-In that case, you could be accused of a violation under CA PC 166.
+However, suppose you were issued a restraining order during a domestic violence case and were accused of contacting or attempting to contact the subject of the restraining order.
+In that case, the prosecution could accuse you of a violation under CA PC 166.

 Let us suppose one party has a protective order taken out against another, and they subsequently cross paths in a public place.
 Neither party should have charges brought against them for violating a court order since the violation was not intentional or willful.